matt-garman/mcu-relay-controller/README.md

 ## Current State

-At the time of this writing, the "framework" aspect of this code is still in "vision" form; that is, the generic interface that abstracts the hardware details is yet-to-come.

 Currently the project has, as a starting point, basic relay bypass implementations for a few microcontrollers.
 These compile, and work in basic testing.

 Currently supported microcontrollers:

+- ATmel ATTiny85
+- ATmel ATTiny13A

+Coming soon:

 - Microchip PIC12F675
 - Microchip PIC10320
-- ATmel ATTiny85
-- ATmel ATTiny13A

 Microcontrollers that *probably* work with little-to-no modification of the
 code: